pingcap/docs/partitioned-table.md

 `dynamic` mode makes execution plans simpler and clearer.
 Omitting the Union operation can improve the execution efficiency and avoid the problem of Union concurrent execution.
 In addition, `dynamic` mode also solves two problems that cannot be solved in `static` mode:

 + Plan Cache cannot be used.
-(See example 1 and 2)
+(See example 1 and 2) (Currently disabled, see https://github.com/pingcap/tidb/issues/33031)
 + Execution plans with IndexJoin cannot be used.
-(See example 3 and 4)
+(See example 3 and 4) (TODO: Verify if this is fixed yet or not?)

 **Example 1**：In the following example, the Plan Cache feature is enabled in the configuration file and the same query is executed twice in `static` mode: